If you’re looking for hermit crab toys, the best options are climbing-based.

-Of course, you will have to make sure that this branch is clean.
-It should be free of any dirt, chemicals, insects, or other irritants that might harm your pets.
+Of course, you’ll have to ensure that this branch is clean and sterile.
+It should be free of dirt, chemicals, insects, or other irritants that might harm your pet hermit crabs.

 Your hermit crabs will enjoy climbing all over and occasionally eating it.
-The wood is hollow and often pocked with small holes, so your pets can get a better grip.
+The wood is hollow and often pocked with small holes, so your hermit crabs can get a better grip.

 Piece of Bark

-A simple piece of bark or driftwood will also suffice as a climbing toy.
+A simple piece of bark or driftwood will suffice as a climbing toy.
 The natural roughness of the bark provides a great hold for hermit crabs to climb.

 DIY Hermit Crab Climbing Net

-- Cutting a piece of cheese cloth or fishnet
+- Cutting a piece of cheesecloth or fishnet

-- Inserting hooks on all 4 corners, or wherever you need to for support
+- Inserting hooks on all 4 corners

 - Attaching 4 suction cups with string

-You could also weave a net of your own.
-This will really put your knot-work skills to the test.
-If the net cannot support your hermit crab’s weight, then it will likely fall and hurt itself.
+You could weave a net, which will put your knot-work skills to the test.
+However, if the net can’t support a hermit crab’s weight, it’ll likely fall and hurt itself.

 - Fold that string in half, placing it over the hanging string